Park Safety: Plot

-In a side plot, a love triangle develops between Andy (Chris Pratt), April (Aubrey Plaza) and Ann.
+In a side plot, a love triangle develops between Andy, April and Ann.
 In an interview, Ann says Andy is a fun person but was a terrible boyfriend because he is completely reliant on others.
 When learning self-defense from Ron, Ann takes down Andy with a wrist grab, impressing Andy but making April jealous.
 After Andy is accidentally knocked out by Ron, Ann later approaches Andy at his shoe shine stand and brings him gifts to help him feel better.
 April arrives and Andy gives her a vegetarian muffin.
 Surprised Andy got something for someone other than himself, Ann believes Andy has changed.

 Production

 "Park Safety" was written by Aisha Muharrar and directed by Michael Trim.
 It featured a guest appearance by comedian Andy Samberg as Carl, the park ranger.
 Samberg and Parks and Recreation star Amy Poehler previously appeared together as regular cast members in the NBC sketch comedy series, Saturday Night Live.
 The role of Carl was written with Samberg in mind because the writing staff knew they could get him as a guest appearance as long as filming corresponded with his Saturday Night Live schedule, although the character was tweaked slightly when it was confirmed Samberg would definitely play him.
 Samberg also knew most of the supporting cast, writers and staff when the episode was filmed.
 During an interview about his performance in the episode, Samberg jokingly responded:

 "Well, I don't want to jinx it, but I'm pretty sure it's the best episode, and maybe not just of this show but of any show on television ever, any theater show, any staged show, movie, or any, like, campfire ritual performed by cavemen.
 Take it all the way back.
 I think this is going to be the thing everyone talks about for the rest of their lives, and it will live on in infamy and history.
 If aliens came down and wanted one artifact to learn about human life, I think it would be this episode of Parks and Recreation.
 And you can take that to the bank."

 The idea of a Jerry-centered episode arose when the writers decided one of the characters would get mugged.
 Muharrar said, "Once we thought about it, it was obvious it had to be Jerry.
 He's the Parks Department punching bag, and it seemed like it was time for Jerry's revenge."
 Muharrar said the script tried to convey that although his co-workers mock him, they do not hate him, and that Jerry does not take the jokes against him personally.
 Series co-creator Michael Schur said once it was established in the episode "Practice Date" that Jerry was the co-worker everyone else picked on, he felt it was important to write an episode that established the other characters actually liked Jerry, despite their jokes at his expense.